mishaherasimov/useful/README.md

 ## Purpose

 The purpose of the application - to create a tool for people that would help to reduce waste.
-In the full design version, the application has four tabs: _challanges_, _groups_, _lifestyle_ and _personal impact_.
+In the full design version, the application has four tabs: _challanges_, _activities_, _lifestyle_ and _personal impact_.
 Each of them has a specific purpose in helping to reach a zero-waste lifestyle.

 ## Demo